redpanda-data/connect/website/docs/components/processors/bloblang.md

 bloblang: ""
 ```

+Bloblang is a powerful language that enables a wide range of mapping,
-For more information about Bloblang
+transformation and filtering tasks.
+For more information
 [check out the docs](/docs/guides/bloblang/about).

 ## Examples